sposetti/TestDocs/install-hdfs-mapreduce.md

 </pre>

 <pre>
-For your convenience, we provide [directories.sh](./script/directories.sh) script for setting directory parameters.
+For your convenience, we provide <a href="./scripts/directories.sh">directories.sh</a> and <a href="./scripts/directories.sh">usersAndGroups.sh</a>
-We strongly suggest you edit and execute this script as necessary to fit your environment.
+scripts for setting environment parameters.
+We strongly suggest you edit and execute this script to fit your environment.
 </pre>

 ### Create NameNode directories